gdenchev99/PicMe/README.md

 - The application uses SendGrid for email confirmations.
 # Design:
 - UI is based on the standard asp.net core template and is mostly self-made, with some components coming from the web :) .
 Please excuse my poor css skills :( .
+# Preview it yourself:
+- The app is currently being seeded with sample data, you can follow users p_holley, l_carter, r_nelson, r_matta, j_acosta by searching them, once you've registered.
+They'll have a couple of sample posts by the end of the day!
+You can also upload posts yourself, or make multiple accounts and test things such as notifications and private messaging!